 We have all been through times when we have slept badly and experienced the negative impact lack of sleep has on our energy, creativity and mood.
 But a good night’s sleep is not just about the number of hours we sleep.
 In fact, sleep quality has more to do with how we breathe when we sleep than how long sleep lasts.
-Man is the only animal who has the bad habit of sleeping with his mouth open.
+Humans are is the only animals that have the bad habit of sleeping with his mouth open.

 What is the quality of your sleep?
 Do you have trouble falling asleep, sleep restlessly, and wake up several times a night?
 Do you wake up too early, find you are unable to go back to sleep, or experience nightmares, sleepwalking, or fidgeting?
 Is your night’s sleep broken up by multiple visits to the toilet?
 Does every little sound wake you, or do you sleep like a log and would be able to sleep through an earthquake?

 Is your mouth dry, nose blocked, throat irritated, or do you need to cough and clear your throat?
 Do you grind or clench your teeth, or wake up really tired even though you have slept for many hours?
 Perhaps you snore or take breathing pauses, which is also known as sleep apnea.
 Or maybe you sleep with a splint or CPAP-mask, which is a device that helps you to breathe properly while sleeping.
 As you can see, sleep disturbances can have many different faces.

 Since we spend about a third of our lives sleeping, the quality of our sleep has a huge impact on our lives.
 Occasional sleeping problems are not a cause for serious concern; however, chronic sleep problems are unfortunately very common.